[Please scroll down for Shavuot Readings]

 But then why Kehath specifically out of all the tribe of Levi?
+(The other sons of Levi were Gershon and Merari cf. Numbers 3:17.)
 They, out of all the tribe of Levi, had the awesome responsibility of carrying the Ark containing the stone Tablets.
 Accordingly, every one of them put so much attention into fulfilling that obligation—and so competed with each other—that they were always in danger of neglecting their responsibility for carrying the other sacred objects, such as the Table and the Menorah, etc. For that reason the Holy One blessed be He, charged Aaron and his sons to “come and assign each of them his duty of porterage” (Numbers 4:19), preventing competition and confusion and protecting them from punishment by the Divine Presence.

 “Do not rob the poor because he is poor?”
 Our Rabbis anticipated the question: If he is poor, what is there to rob from him?
 The verse from Proverbs, “Do not rob the poor,” speaks of depriving the poor of gifts which are commanded in the Torah “because he is poor”: gleanings of the harvest, forgotten sheaves, corners of the field, and the poor person’s tithe!
 Regarding them, the Holy One, blessed be He, warns that one ought not to withhold from the poor gifts that are meant to be given to them; that would be tantamount to “robbing the poor because he is poor!”